 Salesforce is a cloud CRM, enabling employees to manage, track, and store information for sales and marketing through an online software system.
-As a CRM, it receives and stores an abundance of personal data, including contact names, email addresses, titles, phone numbers, relationships, sales activity including emails and phone calls, and much more.
+As a CRM, it receives and stores an abundance of personal data, including contact names, email addresses, titles, phone numbers, and relationships.
+This can also include sales activity including emails and phone calls, and much more.

-Many different departments use Salesforce to store and organize client data, including sales, marketing, and support teams.
-If your company uses Salesforce or another CRM, it’s probable that there’s a wealth of personal data that’s subject to the GDPR.
+Many different departments use Salesforce CRM to store and organize user data, including sales, marketing, and support teams.
+If your company uses Salesforce or another CRM, there’s probably a wealth of personal data that’s subject to the GDPR.

 What data does your company have in Salesforce?

 Salesforce presents itself and is generally used as a system of record for sales.
-In practice, this means that Salesforce contains the majority of customer contacts, prospect (lead in Salesforce parlance) profiles, product data, transaction data, and sales and marketing funnel information.
-The quality and quantity of data vary by organization, but Salesforce is also often a central repository for marketing data ingested from marketing systems, lead capture information, purchased mailing lists, company profiles, and purchased lead profiles (i.e contact information).
+In practice, this means that Salesforce CRM contains the majority of customer contacts, prospect (lead in Salesforce parlance) profiles, product data, transaction data, and sales and marketing funnel information.
+The quality and quantity of data vary by organization.
+However, the Salesforce platform is also often a central repository for marketing data ingested from marketing systems, lead capture information, purchased mailing lists, company profiles, and purchased lead profiles (i.e contact information).

-Contacts and leads typically include names, titles, email addresses, multiple phone numbers (cell, desk), title information, location, reporting chain / org charts, work history, previous purchases, etc. This may be supplemented by hundreds of custom fields purchased for a variety of vendors — such as Account Based Marketing (ABM) systems or contact data providers such as ZoomInfo, DiscoverOrg, or Clearbit.
+Contacts and leads typically include names, titles, email addresses, multiple phone numbers (cell, desk), title information, location, reporting chain / org charts, work history, previous purchases, etc. This may be supplemented by hundreds of custom fields purchased for various vendors — such as Account Based Marketing (ABM) systems or contact data providers such as ZoomInfo, DiscoverOrg, or Clearbit.

 For every lead obtained in the Salesforce database, sales and marketing teams keep a large amount of personal information; this includes names, emails, phone numbers, titles, locations, and much more.
 In addition to standard fields, it’s likely that your sales team has to manually input or has used third parties to create up to 200 additional fields which could contain personal data.